Domochip/spotifybackup/README.md

 # Setup connection to Spotify

 To setup Spotify connection, you need to run the image in "setup mode" using this commandline and follow instruction:
-`docker run -it --rm -v spotifybackup:/data --entrypoint pwsh spotifybackup:latest setup.ps1`
+`docker run -it --rm -v spotifybackup:/data --entrypoint pwsh domochip/spotifybackup setup.ps1`

 ## E.g:
 Provide Client ID and Client Secret then copy authorization URL: